turingschool/curriculum/source/academy/workshops/scrabble.markdown

 Because of the compressed timeline, we've created a starter repo with some of the grunt work taken care of.
 Begin by:

-* forking the starter repo on Github
+* forking the starter repo on Github: https://github.com/gSchool/scrabble
-* cloning your fork
+* cloning your fork to your local machine
+* run `bundle` to install dependencies

 ## Exercises